chenkennt/SignalRSample/README.md

 Now you can open http://localhost:5050 in browser.

-First time you open the chat room you'll be asked for you name:
+First time you open the chat room you'll be asked for your name:

 ![chat1](resources/chat1.png)